By Rick Steves

 Speak slowly, clearly, and with carefully chosen words.
 Assume you're dealing with someone who learned English out of a book — reading British words, not hearing American ones.
 They are reading your lips, wishing it were written down, hoping to see every letter as it tumbles out of your mouth.
 If you want to be understood, talk like a Dick-and-Jane primer.
 Choose easy words and clearly pronounce each syllable (fried po-ta-toes) Try not to use contractions.
 Be patient — when many Americans aren't easily understood, they speak louder and toss in a few extra words.
 (Listen to other tourists talk, and you'll hear your own shortcomings.)
 For several months out of every year, I speak with simple words, pronouncing...very...clearly.
 When I return home, my friends say (very deliberately), "Rick, you can relax now, we speak English fluently."

 Can the slang.
 Our American dialect has become a super-deluxe slang pizza not found on any European menu.
 The sentence "Can the slang," for example, would baffle the average European.
 If you learned English in a classroom for two years, how would you respond to the American who uses expressions such as "sort of like," "pretty bad," or "Howzit goin'?"

 Keep your messages grunt-simple.
 Make single nouns work as entire sentences.
 When asking for something, a one-word question ("Photo?") is more effective than an attempt at something more grammatically correct ("May I take your picture, sir?").
 Be a Neanderthal.
-Strip your message naked and drag it by the hair into the other person's mind.
-But even Neandertourists will find things go easier if they begin each request with the local "please" (e.g., "Bitte, toilet?").
+Strip your message down to its most basic element.
+Even Neandertourists will find things go easier if they begin each request with the local "please" (e.g., "Bitte, toilet?").